 When you click on Show validations, validations can be filtered by type of QC, table name, field, level of error.
-There is a field that states the number of records which have this error (see image below).
+There is a field that states the number of records which have a blocker, error, warning or information (see image below).
+These issues should be addressed by the lead or supporting reporters.